jacksonjp0311-gif/codex-web/README.md

 PowerShell orchestration script (CodexSpiral.ps1) built and stabilized

-❌ Blockers
+âŒ Blockers
 Python Patch Failure PowerShell attempted to patch codex_ledger_auto.py using -replace with a multiline string.
 This injected literal \n characters instead of actual line breaks, causing a SyntaxError.

 Line Injection Misfire Even with here-strings, PowerShell collapsed the replacement into a single line when used inside -replace.

 File Path Confusion Initial attempts referenced incorrect paths, causing Get-Content to fail.

-🧠 Lessons Learned
+ðŸ§  Lessons Learned
 PowerShell -replace is not safe for multiline code injection

 Use line-by-line rewriting (-split, loop, Set-Content) to patch Python reliably